danilo90lan/T1A3-School_manager-Terminal_application/README.md

 ### Models
 The models package contains the following modules:
-- **Person**: This is the base class that defines common attributes for both students and teachers, and includes methods for updating and viewing records.
+- **Person.py**: This is the base class that defines common attributes for both students and teachers, and includes methods for updating and viewing records.
-- **Student**: This class inherits from Person and includes additional attributes specific to students, along with methods to update and view student-specific data.
+- **Student.py**: This class inherits from Person and includes additional attributes specific to students, along with methods to update and view student-specific data.
-- **Teacher**: This class inherits from Person and includes additional attributes specific to teachers, along with methods to update and view teacher-specific data.
+- **Teacher.py**: This class inherits from Person and includes additional attributes specific to teachers, along with methods to update and view teacher-specific data.
-- **School**: This class provides a set of methods to manage and interact with collections of Student and Teacher objects
+- **School.py**: This class provides a set of methods to manage and interact with collections of Student and Teacher objects

 ### Tools Management
 The tools_management package contains the following modules:
-- **File_operation**: Functions to read from and write to JSON files.
+- **File_operation.py**: Functions to read from and write to JSON files.
-- **Record_operation**: Functions to convert student and teacher objects to dictionaries, functions to create new instances of students and teachers based on JSON data and functions to display sub-menus for the user, allowing choices to update, delete records, search, and filter.
+- **Record_operation.py**: Functions to convert student and teacher objects to dictionaries, functions to create new instances of students and teachers based on JSON data and functions to display sub-menus for the user, allowing choices to update, delete records, search, and filter.
 These functions link to the **School** class, which contains all the methods for handling these operations.

 ## Development plan
-Using Trello I made a development, I've divided the project into different tasks that helps me to track the implementation plan.
+Using Trello I made a development plan, I've divided the project into different tasks that helps me to track the implementation plan.
-Each task in Trello has details like what needs to be done, who is responsible, and any notes or deadlines.
+Each task in Trello has details like what needs to be done and a checklist for each feature.
 It helps me stay organized, know what's being worked on, and track the progress step by step.

 ### Setup and initializzation
 Organize Directories and Files: